jwanthon/NumericalBeamsSU25/README.md

 ## Testbenches
 Contains timed tests of different procedures used throughout the repository.
 - **FDMTestbench.m** tests different technniques for generating FDM matrices and installing boundary conditions on those matrices.
-It is currently outside of the project scope and is unused.
+It is **currently outside of the project scope and is unused**.
-- **IntegrationTestbench.m** tests different numerical integration techniques used for generating stiffness matrices for FEM modeling.
+- **FEMTestbench.m** tests different numerical techniques for generating stiffness matrices for FEM modeling.
+- **DITestbench.m** tests different derivation and integration techniques in MATLAB to determine which is most suitable for generating stiffness matrices.